Horbenkodev/hugo-blog/content/posts/progressive-web-apps/index.md

 Let's treat a PWA as a web page saved on your device.
 It works inside the browser and can use only API of the browser.
 There are also mobile app features that you can imply into progressive web app development.
 Here is what PWAs can do:

-* **Add home screen icons**
+* **Add home screen icons**.
 Look at colorful squares at your smartphone main screen and you will see icons of native apps.
 Adding an icon to the home screen creates experience focused totally on the app.
 With google progressive web apps users open your website without the browser URL panel or any other navigation tool.
 They just need to tap the icon on the home screen.
 PWAs provide quick access to your website.

-* **Improve engagement**
+* **Improve engagement**.
 Mobile apps have a common approach to navigation like the header panel with the title of the section, the return button in the upper left corner, the contextual actions in the upper right corner.
 Such app-like navigation helps users to solve their tasks easier.

-* **Work for any user**
+* **Work for any user**.
 Thanks to the progressive enhancement of PWAs users can visit your website regardless of browser and device they choose.

-* **Send web push notifications**
+* **Send web push notifications**.
 In 2015 Google Chrome introduced push notifications via a browser on both mobile and desktop.
 This technology provides profit-making opportunities for business as it works in real-time, sends your users notifications without the need for personal email, contact details even when they are not on your website.
 The notifications may inform on personalized or seasonal discounts, or report when the product is in the stock.

-* **Work offline**
+* **Work offline**.
 PWAs can work offline thanks to a technology called Service Workers.
 It is used for instantly displaying online content in places with a poor Internet connection or even when there is no connection.

-* **Integrate with the device**
+* **Integrate with the device**.
 Progressive mobile app for Android appears in the system settings, in task switcher and on the home screen.
 Even push notifications look like they belong to a native application.

-* **Improve your SEO ranking**
+* **Improve your SEO ranking**.
 Mobile PWA is indexed by search engines, moreover, Google raises PWA higher in search results.
 All progressive mobile apps work on the HTTPS protocol that prevents data interception, respectively, Google responds positively to this and rewards the site with a more favorable ranking.

 ## Advantages of PWAs or what is so progressive about them